Teradata/stacki-wiki/wiki/Development.md

 comment (same as doing a `git commit`).
 This message a stored and can be accessed with `git show stacki-5.1rc1`).

-The following will finish the release, or as we say "tag it, and bag it".
+The following will finish the release, or as we say *tag it, and bag it*.

 ```
 $ git flow release finish 5.1rc1